BALAJISATISHKULKARNI/Simple_Calculator/README.md

 -> Simple, user-friendly interface

 Live Demo:
-You can view the live demo of the Simple Calculator [here].
+You can view the live demo of the Simple Calculator [here](https://balajisatishkulkarni.github.io/Simple_Calculator/).

 Usage:
 > Open the calculator in your browser.